Abstract State of ClaferMoo Visualizer

 the users can change which dimension will be displayed by which means.
 This is particularly important in case there are more than four dimensions - the users can pick the four dimensions they want to visualize.

-TODO: assignment of x
+TODO: assignment of x, y,

-values to bubbles from
+opacity, and size values to bubbles from

 products.